 - EpiPen® and EpiPen Jr® are disposable, prefilled automatic injection devices (auto-injectors) used to treat lifethreatening, allergic emergencies including anaphylaxis in people who are at risk for or have a history of serious allergic emergencies.
 Each device contains a single dose of epinephrine. - EpiPen® and EpiPen Jr® are for immediate self (or caregiver) administration and do not take the place of emergency medical care.
-You should get emergency help right away after using EpiPen® and EpiPen Jr® - EpiPen® and EpiPen Jr® are for people who have been prescribed this medicine by their healthcare provider. - The EpiPen® Auto-Injector (0.3 mg) is for patients who weigh 66 pounds or more (30 kilograms or more). - The EpiPen Jr® Auto-Injector (0.15 mg) is for patients who weigh about 33 to 66 pounds (15 to 30 kilograms). - It is not known if EpiPen® and EpiPen Jr® are safe and effective in children who weigh less than 33 pounds (15 kilograms).
+You should get emergency help right away after using EpiPen® and EpiPen Jr®. - EpiPen® and EpiPen Jr® are for people who have been prescribed this medicine by their health care professional. - The EpiPen® Auto-Injector (0.3 mg) is for patients who weigh 66 pounds or more (30 kilograms or more). - The EpiPen Jr® Auto-Injector (0.15 mg) is for patients who weigh about 33 to 66 pounds (15 to 30 kilograms). - It is not known if EpiPen® and EpiPen Jr® are safe and effective in children who weigh less than 33 pounds (15 kilograms).

-What should I tell my healthcare provider before using the EpiPen® or EpiPen Jr®?
+What should I tell my health care professional before using the EpiPen® or EpiPen Jr®?

-Before you use EpiPen® or EpiPen Jr®, tell your healthcare provider about all your medical conditions, but especially if you:
+Before you use EpiPen® or EpiPen Jr®, tell your health care professional about all your medical conditions, but especially if you:

-- have heart problems or high blood pressure
+- · have heart problems or high blood pressure

-- · have diabetes
+- have diabetes

-- · have thyroid problems
+- have thyroid problems

 - have asthma

-- have a history of depression
+- · have a history of depression

-- · have Parkinson's disease
+- have Parkinson's disease

-- · have any other medical conditions
+- have any other medical conditions

 - are pregnant or plan to become pregnant.
 It is not known if epinephrine will harm your unborn baby.

 - are breastfeeding or plan to breastfeed.
 It is not known if epinephrine passes into your breast milk.

-Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
-Tell your healthcare provider of all known allergies.
+Tell your health care professional about all the medicines

+you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Tell your health care professional of all known allergies.

-Especially tell your healthcare provider if you take certain asthma medicines.
+Especially tell your health care professional if you take certain asthma medicines.

 EpiPen® or EpiPen Jr® and other medicines may affect each other, causing side effects.
-EpiPen® or EpiPen Jr® may affect the way other medicines work, and other medicines may affect how EpiPen® or EpiPen Jr® work.
+EpiPen® or EpiPen Jr® may affect the way other medicines work, and other medicines may affect how EpiPen® or EpiPen Jr® works.

 Know the medicines you take.
-Keep a list of them to show your healthcare provider and pharmacist when you get a new medicine.
+Keep a list of them to show your health care professional and pharmacist when you get a new medicine.

-Use your EpiPen® or EpiPen Jr® for treatment of anaphylaxis as prescribed by your healthcare provider, regardless of your medical conditions or the medicines you take.
+Use your EpiPen® or EpiPen Jr® for treatment of anaphylaxis as prescribed by your health care professional, regardless of your medical conditions or the medicines you take.